-Thirteen individual have sued the makers of Nexium and Prevacid in California state court alleging the drug maker failed to adequately warn doctors and consumers that the acid reflux drugs cause bone loss and osteoporosis.
+Thirteen individuals have sued the makers of Nexium and Prevacid in California state court alleging the drug maker failed to adequately warn doctors and consumers that the acid reflux drugs cause bone loss and osteoporosis.

 Nexium, manufactured by AstraZeneca, and Prevacid, made by Takeda, are associated with a significantly increased risk of hip, wrist and vertebral spine fractures and cause bones to deteriorate and break.